Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

 \subsection{Regularized OT}

-\textit{Formulation and Characteristics}: Some of the computational and statistical limitations of the original OT formulation (Eq. \ref{eq:kantorovich}) can be mitigated by augmenting the original objective with a regularization term.
+\textit{Formulation and Characteristics}: Some of the computational and statistical limitations of the original OT formulation ( \eqref{eq:kantorovich}) can be mitigated by augmenting the original objective with a regularization term.
 Regularized OT was brought to the forefront of applied machine learning after Cuturi published his seminal work on the topic ten years ago \cite{CuturiSinkhornTransport}.
-The work demonstrated the computational superiority of the entropic regularized formulation and its compatibility with modern ML pipelines (i.e. parallelism and differentiability).
+The work demonstrated the computational superiority of the entropic regularized formulation and its compatibility with modern ML pipelines (i.e., parallelism and differentiability).
 Yet, the formulation can be traced back to the works of Erwin Schr\"odinger in 1930s \cite{ChenStochasticBridge}\footnote{Recently, OT and Schr\"odinger bridge have provided insights into diffusion-based generative models~\cite{BortoliDiffusionModeling,Maoutsa2022TransportBridges}. }.
-The regularized OT problem is defined as:

-where $\Omega(P)$ is a regularization operator and $\lambda$ is a positive regularization coefficient.
-The regularized discrete OT problem is similarly given by:
+The regularized OT problem is defined as: \rtypo{ } where $\Omega$ is a regularization operator and $\lambda$ is a positive regularization coefficient.
+The regularized discrete OT problem is similarly given by: \rtypo{ }